jpcmf/Strapi-custom-emailConfirmation-workflow/README.md

 ---

-For future reference for someone else, I was able to overwrite the `emailConfirmation` function and attach the user's email to the URL.
+For future reference for someone else, I was able to **overwrite** the `emailConfirmation` function and attach the user's email to the URL.
 This allows me to handle it in my front-end.
+I hope this proves helpful to someone else as well.

 Follow these steps:

 1. Create a file named `strapi-server.js` in the directory `src/extensions/users-permissions/`
 2. Add the following code: